mtulio/provider-certification-tool/docs/user-installation-review.md

 Reminder for the API Load Balancer Health Check:

 *"The load balancer must be configured to take a maximum of 30 seconds from the time the API server turns off the /readyz endpoint to the removal of the API server instance from the pool.
 Within the time frame after /readyz returns an error or becomes healthy, the endpoint must have been removed or added.
-Probing every 5 or 10 seconds, with two successful requests to become healthy and three to become unhealthy, are well-tested values."*
+Probing every 5 or 10 seconds, with two successful requests to become healthy and three to become unhealthy, are well-tested values."* [Load balancing requirements for user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.11/installing/installing_platform_agnostic/installing-platform-agnostic.html#installation-load-balancing-user-infra_installing-platform-agnostic)

 ### Review Hairpin Traffic <a name="loadbalancers-hairpin"></a>

-If the Load Balancer does not allow hairpin traffic to the node, when a backend is load-balanced to itself and the traffic is dropped, you need to provide a solution.
+Hairpin traffic is when a backend node's traffic is load-balanced to itself.
+If this type of network traffic is dropped because your load balancer does not allow hairpin traffic, you need to provide a solution.

-On the integrated clouds that do not support Hairpin traffic, the OpenShift provides the static pod to redirect traffic destined for the lb VIP back to the node on the kube-apiserver.
+On the integrated clouds that do not support hairpin traffic, OpenShift provides a static pod to redirect traffic destined for the load balancer VIP back to the node on the kube-apiserver.

 For Reference:

+> This is not a recommendation, any solution provided by you will not be supported by Red Hat.

 - [Static pods to redirect hairpin traffic for Azure](https://github.com/openshift/machine-config-operator/blob/master/templates/master/00-master/azure/files/opt-libexec-openshift-azure-routes-sh.yaml)
 - [Static pods to redirect hairpin traffic for AlibabaCloud](https://github.com/openshift/machine-config-operator/tree/master/templates/master/00-master/alibabacloud)